 You can visit this page for more information if you are among the people affected.

 One of the more common questions we hear.
-Can I still file without a CRA My Account.
+Can I still file my taxes without a CRA My Account.
 CloudTax CEO and Founder Nim Balachandran says as long as you have all your slips, it’s not a problem.

 “The CRA My Account does hold a lot of your information.
 That includes RRSP Contribution room, and slips from employers.
 But if you have those papers on hand, you’re good to go”

 The lockout news is disturbing.
 We are so dependent on online services these days, and keeping our information safe is paramount.
 Canada Revenue does suggest a few things all of us can do to ensure that safety.